 Wily Scholars are talented, hard-working college students who have managed a lifetime of obstacles just to gain admission to a four-year college.
-When they arrive on campus they face new challenges; Wily steps in to bring reliable adults into these students’ lives during this critical stage of personal growth.
+When they arrive on campus, they face new challenges; Wily steps in to bring reliable adults into these students’ lives during this critical stage of personal growth.

-Wily connects with students when they arrive at college to help them to chart a course for a successful future.
+Wily connects with students when they arrive at college to help to chart a course for a successful future.

 Wily removes obstacles to bolster Scholars’ ability to focus on their academic lives and reaching the goal of graduation.

 Wily teaches Scholars the critical life skills of self-care and self-advocacy.
 Scholars learn how to access campus resources, accept support and break free from life in survival mode.